Spring 2023 Schedule

 7:00-8:30pm

-Matt Anderson moved to the Pioneer Valley from Brooklyn, NY, in 2006 and has spent the last decade teaching kindergarten and art, working in restaurants, and installing solar panels.
+Matt Anderson moved to the Pioneer Valley from Brooklyn, NY, in 2006 and has spent the last decade teaching kindergarten and art, delivering the mail, working in restaurants, and installing solar panels.
 Matt has a MFA from Washington University in St. Louis and is a painter.
 Check out his work at mattspaint.com.

 Register for Yep!
-You Can Draw
+You Can Draw (for Grown-Ups)

-Wednesday, April 5 – May 17 (no class 4/19)
+Wednesdays, April 3 – May 15 (no class 4/17)

 6 weeks